The structural method for Ordinary Differential Equations: Linear stability

-thus relation \eqref{formal_expression_chi} holds.
-Since the entries of the matrix $G$ and vector $b$ are polynomials of $z$ of degree $K$ with real coefficients, the amplification function $\chi_{R}$ is a rational function with real coefficients. \end{proof}
+and the relation~\eqref{formal_expression_chi} holds.
+Since the entries of the matrix $\boldsymbol{G}$ and vector $\bb$ are polynomials of $z$ of degree $K$ with real coefficients, the amplification function $\chi_{R}$ is therefore a rational function with real coefficients. \end{proof}